arkouda.client_dtypes

 register(user_defined_name)[source]

-Register this IPv4 object and underlying components with the Arkouda server
+Register this IPv4 object and underlying components with the Arkouda server.

 Parameters: